D-Von Dudley: Return of The Dudley Boyz (2002–2005)

-Total Nonstop Action Wrestling (2005–2014)
+Total Nonstop Action Wrestling (2005–2014; 2023)

 Team 3D (2005–2010)

 No longer able to use the ring name "D-Von Dudley", Hughes adopted (and trademarked) the ring name Brother Devon Deadly, while LoMonaco became "Brother Ray Deadly".
 The team also trademarked "The Deadly Brothers" and "Deadly Death Drop".
-In August and September 2005, Devon and Ray made several appearances on the independent circuit, most notably Hardcore Homecoming, an unofficial ECW reunion show organized by ECW alumnus Shane Douglas, a frequent critic of WWE and Chairman Vince McMahon.
-On September 21, Hughes (together with LoMonaco) signed with Total Nonstop Action Wrestling, under the name of "Brother Devon".
+In August and September 2005, Devon and Ray made several appearances on the independent circuit, most notably Hardcore Homecoming, an unofficial ECW reunion show organized by ECW alumnus Shane Douglas, who frequent was critical of WWE and Chairman Vince McMahon.
+On September 21, Hughes (together with LoMonaco) signed with Total Nonstop Action Wrestling (TNA), under the name of "Brother Devon".

 Devon and Ray debuted in TNA on the October 8 episode of TNA Impact!.
 Team 3D quickly established themselves as fan favorites by confronting NWA World Heavyweight Champion Jeff Jarrett and his allies, the NWA World Tag Team Champions, America's Most Wanted.
-Team 3D defeated AMW at pay-per-view events in November and December, but failed to defeat them in a title match at Final Resolution on January 15, 2006, due to the interference of Team Canada.
+Team 3D defeated AMW at pay-per-view events in November and December but failed to defeat them in a title match at Final Resolution on January 15, 2006, due to the interference of Team Canada.
 Devon and Ray continued to feud with America's Most Wanted and Team Canada over the following months.
 On the April 13 episode of Impact!, an attempted ambush by Team Canada was foiled by the debuting Spike Dudley, identified as "Brother Runt".

 Devon and Ray then took time off to tour Japan, before returning to compete in tag team matches on Impact! and soon began feuding with NWA World Tag Team Champions The Latin American Xchange (LAX).
 At Final Resolution, they beat LAX by disqualification.
 Subsequently, they lost to LAX in a "Little Italy Street Fight" at Against All Odds, and a "Ghetto Brawl" at Destination X. At Lockdown, Team 3D defeated LAX in a Steel Cage match to win the NWA World Tag Team Championship.
 They were the final NWA World Tag Team Champions in TNA as on May 13, 2007, the NWA stripped them of the Tag Titles and Christian Cage of the NWA World Heavyweight Title due to Cage's refusal to defend the title in NWA territories, and cut business ties with TNA.
 The successfully defended their status as World Tag Team Champions at Sacrifice later that evening.
 Because of this, TNA awarded Team 3D the new TNA World Tag Team Championships and crowned them as the first champions.
 They feuded with several tag teams before losing the belts to Samoa Joe at Victory Road.